junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 IMPORTANT: Cut the cord with a clean, unused razor blade.
 Before unwrapping it, wash your hands very well.
 Or wear clean rubber or plastic gloves.
 If you do not have a new razor blade, use freshly boiled scissors.
 Always cut the cord close to the body of the newborn baby.
 Leave only about 2 centimeters attached to the baby.
-These precautions help prevent tetanus (see p.
-182).
+These precautions help prevent tetanus (see [page 182](#page-182)).